microsoft/FluidFramework/docs/content/start/react-tutorial.md

 {{< /callout >}}

 Paste the URL of the application into the address bar of another tab or even another browser to have more than one client open at a time.
 Press the **Get Time** button on any client and see the value change and synchronize on all the clients.

 ## Next steps

 - Try extending the demo with more key/value pairs and a more complex UI
 - Consider using the [Fluent UI React controls](https://developer.microsoft.com/fluentui#/) to give the application the look and feel of Microsoft 365.
 To install them in your project run the following in the command prompt: `npm install @fluentui/react`.
-- Try extending the KeyValueDataObject class and adding your own custom functionality.
+- Try changing the container schema to use a different shared data object type or specify multiple objects in `initialObjects`.

+{{< callout tip >}}

+When you make changes to the code the project will automatically rebuild and the application server will reload.
+However, if you make changes to the container schema, they will only take effect if you close and restart the application server.
+To do this, give focus to the Command Prompt and press Ctrl-C twice.
+Then run `npm run start` again.

+{{< /callout >}}

 <!-- AUTO-GENERATED-CONTENT:START (INCLUDE:path=_includes/links.md) -->
 <!-- Links -->